-Interestingly, ADA gets its name from the 19th-century mathematician and writer Ada Lovelace (the daughter of Lord Bayron) who proposed the first mechanical computer.
+Interestingly, ADA gets its name from the 19th-century mathematician and writer Ada Lovelace (the daughter of Lord Byron) who proposed the first mechanical computer.

-Being a decentralised currency, ADA is an attractive asset across different industries as it provides increased transparency and procedural efficiency.
+Being a decentralised cryptocurrency, ADA is an attractive asset across different industries as it provides increased transparency and procedural efficiency.

 So far, the company behind Cardano, Input Output Hong Kong (IOHK), has been offering different services, including:

 - Atala SCAN that aims to protect users from counterfeit goods and unauthorised pharmaceutical products;

 - Atala PRISM that provides a tamper-proof ecosystem for academic certifications and credential issuance;